pivot-access-ltd/bma-offline-docs/src/how-to-connect-maas-networks-5164.md

 By default, the proxy is available to all hosts residing in any subnet detected by MAAS, not just MAAS-managed machines.
 It is therefore recommended to disable access to those subnets that represent untrusted networks.

 [tabs]
+[tab version="v3.3 Snap"]
+MAAS manages its proxy.
+So although the active configuration, located in file `/var/snap/maas/current/proxy`, can be inspected, it is not to be hand-edited.
+The proxy is automatically installed with the MAAS snap.
+[/tab]
+[tab version="v3.3 Packages"]
+MAAS manages its proxy.
+So although the active configuration, located in file `/var/lib/maas/maas-proxy.conf`, can be inspected, it is not to be hand-edited.

+You must install the proxy on the same host as the region controller (via the 'maas-proxy' package).
+[/tab]
 [tab version="v3.2 Snap"]
 MAAS manages its proxy.
 So although the active configuration, located in file `/var/snap/maas/current/proxy`, can be inspected, it is not to be hand-edited.
 The proxy is automatically installed with the MAAS snap.
 [/tab]